 The Womens Village: A Source of Change for Incarcerated Women

-The idea for The Womens Village came about as both women inmates and staff wanted to create a more positive community environment and to help incarcerated women change their thinking and help to culture a more positive prison environment, especially for long-term prisoners.
+Women incarcerated at the Washington Corrections Center for Women have united together to create a community with the prison called The Womens Village.
+The idea for The Womens Village came about as both women inmates and staff wanted to create a more positive community environment, help incarcerated women change their thinking, and help create a more positive prison environment, especially for long-term prisoners.

 The project offers the women a unique opportunity to share their personal experiences and knowledge to inspire each other to change and make positive contributions to the community in which they all live — the prison.

-Violence Reduction Team-responsible for monitoring the prison environment and finding ways to reduce violence.
+Violence Reduction Team: responsible for monitoring the prison environment and finding ways to reduce violence.

-Peer Support Team-help women prisoners deal with the realities of day-to-day life in prison.
+Peer Support Team: help women prisoners deal with the realities of day-to-day life in prison.
 They work directly with the mental health staff.

-Spirituality Team-gives women a chance to explore their spiritual beliefs.
+Spirituality Team: gives women a chance to explore their spiritual beliefs.

-Family Support-parenting groups, building positive family relationships and workshops on family dynamics.
+Family Support: parenting groups, building positive family relationships, and workshops on family dynamics.

 Categories